Current members of the Ehrt and Schnappinger labs

 Alexandre Gouzy

 Alexandre Gouzy obtained his Ph.D. in Microbiology from the University of Toulouse, France.
-During his PhD, he studied the mechanisms by which Mycobacterium tuberculosis exploits nitrogen during infection in Dr. Olivier Neyrolle’s laboratory at the Institute of Pharmacology and Structural Biology (IPBS).
-Since 2014, he is a postdoctoral fellow in the laboratory of Sabine Ehrt at Weill Cornell Medicine where he investigates the contribution of bacterial nutrition and metabolism in the resistance against immunity and anti-tuberculosis drugs.
+During his Ph.D., he studied the mechanisms by which Mycobacterium tuberculosis exploits nitrogen during infection in Dr. Olivier Neyrolle’s laboratory at the Institute of Pharmacology and Structural Biology (IPBS).
+Alex first joined the Ehrt laboratory in 2014 as a postdoctoral associate, where he investigates the contribution of bacterial nutrition and metabolism in the resistance against immunity and anti-tuberculosis drugs.

 Moritz Kayser